spacetelescope/jdaviz/docs/imviz/displayimages.rst

 ========

-Blinking is an Imviz-specific functionality that allows a user to quickly switch between viewing two or more images, as long as they are linked (see :ref:`imviz-pan-zoom` for more on linking behavior).
+Blinking is an Imviz-specific functionality that allows a user to quickly switch between viewing two or more images, as long as they are linked (see :ref:`imviz_pan_zoom` for more on linking behavior).
 This can be done by selecting the |icon-blink| icon and then clicking on the image.
 You can also blink by pressing the "b" key on your keyboard while moused over the image.